Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

   When both measurements are received simultaneously, both measurements are fused sequentially.
 This case is provided to you as an example in the function.

-To test your implementation, first set **self.use_ground_truth_measurement = True** and compare your Kalman Filter estimate to the ground truth using the plots generated at the end of the run.
+To test your implementation, first set **self.use_direct_ground_truth_measurement = True** with all other flags set to false and compare your Kalman Filter estimate to the ground truth using the plots generated at the end of the run.
 Your results should look similar to the plots below:

 .. image:: Figures/position_estimates_truth_KF_NO_KF_FB.png